bijoyamukherjee/sql-data-warehouse-project-011/README.md

 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications
-* Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+* **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-* Data Quality: Cleanse and resolve data quality issues prior to analysis.
+* **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-* Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+* **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-* Scope: Focus on the latest dataset only; historization of data is not required.
+* **Scope**: Focus on the latest dataset only; historization of data is not required.
-* Documentation: Provide clear documentation of the data modol to support both business stakeholders and analytics teams.
+* **Documentation**: Provide clear documentation of the data modol to support both business stakeholders and analytics teams.